 It is common for injured folks in North Carolina to seek a lawsuit loan prior to their case being settled.
 Suffering a personal injury can prevent you from attending work, which can lessen your wages.
 Financial legal costs, medical bills, and everyday living costs take up most, if not more, of an average income.
 Insurance companies are known to play on this and delay proceedings even further, in the hope that financial hardship will force plaintiffs into accepting a lower settlement than they deserve.

 At Nova Legal Funding, our assistance gives you and your attorney that space to negotiate the best possible settlement.
 Our non-recourse cash advances are risk-free for North Carolina plaintiffs.
 We can get the money within your hands within 24 hours of approval of your application.
-Apply for a pre settlement loan online or call us anytime at (800) 760-0704 for quick and easy funding.
+Apply for a pre-settlement loan online or call us anytime at (866) 691-6570 for quick and easy funding.

 Want to learn more about how pre-settlement funding in North Carolina works?
-We encourage you to watch the short video below for a explanation of the process:
+We encourage you to watch the short video below for an explanation of the process:

 Want more information but aren’t ready to speak with us?
 We invite you to review additional resources on our website that will answer your questions: